desktop/desktop/docs/process/first-responder.md

   * Ensure issues are labeled accurately.
   * Review the [more-information-needed](https://github.com/desktop/desktop/issues?q=is%3Aopen+is%3Aissue+label%3Amore-information-needed+sort%3Aupdated-asc) and [needs-reproduction](https://github.com/desktop/desktop/issues?q=is%3Aopen+is%3Aissue+sort%3Aupdated-asc+label%3Aneeds-reproduction) issues and close any that have gone 2 weeks with no new activity.
   * See [issue-triage.md](issue-triage.md) for more information on our issue triage process.
+1. Check community pull requests and label ones that are `ready-for-review`.
 1. Review community pull requests.

 Once those things are done, you should feel free to spend your time scratching your own itches on the project.
 Really wanna refactor that one monstrous component?
 Go for it!
 Wanna fix that one bug that drives you nuts?
 Do it!
 Wanna upgrade all of our dependencies?
 You're an awesome masochist!